Successful marketing is about more than tracking analytics, building a social following, and getting traffic on websites.

 Developing these relationships and this understanding of your customers takes time, however.
 Your customers’ needs may change over time, and you need to change with them.

 Build Your Buyer Personas

 A buyer persona is a guide to the audience you’re trying to attract to your business.
-A buyer persona describes one ideal customer or client in detail, giving you insights about their behaviors, demographics, background and other unique identifiers.
+A buyer persona describes one ideal customer or client in detail, giving you insights into their behaviors, demographics, background, and other unique identifiers.